 Although both ideologies were driven by racism and White supremacy, whitening was in contrast to some countries that opted for segregation rather than miscegenation, ultimately outlawing the mixing of the races.
 This, however, was just a different means to the same end as these nations also imported more Europeans while slaughtering and oppressing the Black population.

-The more I’ve researched, the more I discovered that in every so-called white-skinned nation there are the dark-skinned aboriginals.
-They still exist but in small percentages and of course they’re treated with very little respect by their white-skinned descendants.
+The more I’ve researched, the more I discovered that in every so-called white-skinned nation there are the dark-skinned indigenous.
+They still exist but in small percentages and of course, they’re treated with very little respect by their white-skinned descendants.

-Here’s some pics of the aboriginals of Australia:
+Here’s some pics of the indigenous of Australia:

 Amazing how generations of inbreeding has transformed a once brown nation into a white one!
 But is this right, even if the citizens and the government of those nations agreed with it?
 Is God happy with this?
 The next article will answer those questions and more.